denten-books/plain-text/supporting-docs/book-proposal/proposal.md

 Consider, for example, my first chapter, called "We Have Always Been Digital," which commences with a discussion of "digital representation" as philosophers Nelson Goodman and John Haugeland define it in the analytic tradition.
-I proceed by testing their intuitions on the basis of something called the "Soap Opera Effect" particular to modern liquid crystal displays (LCDs) and in the related video-processing technique of "motion-compensated frame interpolation."
+I proceed by testing their intuitions on the basis of something called the "soap opera effect" particular to modern liquid crystal displays (LCDs) and in the related video-processing technique of "motion-compensated frame interpolation."
 The resulting analysis clarifies the various (and often conflicting) meanings of the word digital in media studies and in the digital humanities.
-In the second chapter of the book, "Literature Down to the Pixel," I visit late-ninetieth and early twentieth century US and European patent archives to argue that universal Turing machines, usually viewed as computational algorithms, should also be considered in the genealogy of communications and text processing equipment, as devices that cannot quite shake the material legacy of paper and pencil.
-Similarly, in the third chapter of the book, "Laying Bare the Device," I take a deep dive into Russian formalist aesthetics and resurface to examine the Hegelian legacy in the development of the Document--object Model (DOM).
+In the second chapter of the book, "Literature Down to the Pixel," I visit late nineteenth- and early twentieth-century U.S. and European patent archives to argue that universal Turing machines, usually viewed as computational algorithms, should also be considered in the genealogy of communications and text processing equipment, as devices that cannot quite shake the material legacy of paper and pencil.
+Similarly, in the third chapter of the book, "Laying Bare the Device," I take a deep dive into Russian formalist aesthetics and resurface to examine the Hegelian legacy in the development of the Document--Object Model (DOM).

-Although I do not mean to engage in the debate on disciplinary formation, I prefer to describe my work as "computational culture studies," both in the sense of "the study of computational culture," and as "computational approaches to the study of culture."
-It is important for me make the case for the reciprocal motion between the constituent elements of "computation" and "culture."
+Although I do not mean to engage in the debate on disciplinary formation, I prefer to describe my work as "computational culture studies," both in the sense of "the study of computational culture" and as "computational approaches to the study of culture."
+It is important for me to make the case for the reciprocal motion between the constituent elements of "computation" and "culture."
 Too often rhetoric around the digital humanities resembles a one-way street, in which computational methods are promised to reform the humanities